tip-org/tools-paper/paper.md

 `f` calls `g`, we add a rule that when we instantiate `f` we must instantiate `g`.
-The rule makes no difference for this example, but is problematic for _polymorphically recursive functions_, which call themselves at a bigger type.
+The rule makes no difference for this example, but is problematic for _polymorphically recursive functions_, which call themselves at a larger type.
 This is an obstacle for monomorphisation as then there is no finite set of instances.
 To curb this, our procedure gives up after a predefined number of steps.